ece324-2019/PENN/README.md

 # PENN
 **P**rediction **E**motions using a **N**eural **N**etwork

 The goal of PENN is to be able to take in an audio file of a person speaking and accurately predicting their emotion.
 PENN can predict the emotions angry, disgust, fear, happy, neutral, sad, and surprised across both males and females with a top 2 accuracy of 95%.
-This repository was developed by Gabe Deza and Eric Keilty as part of the ECE324 final project at the University of Toronto.
+This repository was developed by Gabriel Deza and Eric Keilty as part of the ECE324 final project at the University of Toronto.

 ## Table of Contents
 * [Repository Structure](#repository-structure)